-In SCTP [10], the addresses of the endpoints are learned in the connection setup phase either through listing them explicitly or via giving a DNS name that points to them.
-In order to provide a failover mechanism between multihomed hosts, SCTP selects one of the peer's addresses as the primary address by the application running on top of SCTP.
+In SCTP [RFC2960], transport addresses (IP address and port pairs) are exchanged during SCTP Association (i.e. connection) setup phase.
+In order to provide a failover mechanism between multihomed hosts, one of the peer's addresses is selected as the primary address by the application running on top of SCTP.
 All data packets are sent to this address until there is a reason to choose another address, such as the failure of the primary address.

 SCTP also tests the reachability of the peer endpoint's addresses.
 This is done both via observing the data packets sent to the peer or via a periodic heartbeat when there is no data packets to send.
 Each time data packet retransmission is initiated (or when a heartbeat is not answered within the estimated round-trip time) an error counter is incremented.
-When a configured error limit is reached, the particular destination address is marked as inactive.
+When a confi gured error limit is reached, the particular destination address is marked as inactive.
 The reception of an acknowledgement or heartbeat response clears the counter.
-Retransmission: When retransmitting the endpoint attempts pick the most "divergent" source-destination pair from the original source- destination pair to which the packet was transmitted.
+When retransmitting the endpoint attempts pick the most "divergent" source-destination pair from the original source-destination pair to which the packet was transmitted.
 Rules for such selection are, however, left as implementation decisions in SCTP.

-SCTP does not define how local knowledge (such as information learned from the link layer) should be used.
-SCTP also has no mechanism to deal with dynamic changes to the set of available addresses, although mechanisms for that are being developed [20].
+SCTP does not defi ne how local knowledge (such as information learned from the link layer) should be used.
+A mechanism, dynamic address reconfi guration mechanism [I-D.ietf-tsvwg-addip-sctp], is being developed to deal with dynamic changes to the set of available addresses.

-The MOBIKE protocol [15] provides multihoming and mobility for VPN connections.
+The MOBIKE protocol [RFC4555] provides multihoming and mobility for VPN connections.
 Its failure detection and locator pair exploration is designed to work across mixed IPv4/IPv6 environments and NATs, as long as a path that allows bidirectional communication can be found.